shatteredaesthetic/patterncycles/patterns_000-099/patternIndex_000-099.md

-016 | percussion, kicks in stereo ("Dingo Drumline") 017 | 'love' and 'fuck' spelled out, and screwed ("Robot Finds Lust") 018 | lfo beat under a rhythmic typist ("This Is How You Tabulate")
+016 | percussion, kicks in stereo ("Dingo Drumline") 017 | 'love' and 'fuck' spelled out, and screwed ("Robot Finds Lust") 018 | lfo beat under a rhythmic typist ("This Is How You Tabulate") 019 | spurts of noise in stereo ("Old MacDonald's Mushroom Farm")